-The Mitty Advocacy Project is a highly organized team of students who gather information and assist with legislative action, in keeping with the principles of Catholic Social Teaching, for people who are suffering from social injustices (e.g. poverty, criminal justice, immigration, and/or health care) that are preventable and repairable in California and on a national level.
+The Mitty Advocacy Project is a highly organized team of students who gather information and assist with legislative action, in keeping with the principles of Catholic Social Teaching, for people who are suffering from social injustices (e.g. poverty, criminal justice, human trafficking, immigration, foster care, and/or health care) that are preventable and repairable in California and on a national level.

 Students at Archbishop Mitty work daily on issues as they arise (e.g. floor vote, sparked by an event) or voted on by the students are an issue of importance (i.e. 2010 issue of Human Trafficking).

 Over the years we have created 6 Main Steps to Social Justice Advocacy: